When Is This Used?

 Month 11, 12 or 13 (bone grafting, upper jaw)

 While you are wearing your temporary crown, the permanent crown will be made.
-It takes about two to three weeks, sometimes less time, to make a permanent crown.
-The crown can be created from a model of your teeth and gums that includes the implant or the abutment.
+It may take two to three weeks, or less, to make a permanent crown.
+The crown can be created from a model of your teeth and gum tissue that includes the abutment.

 The crown can be either cemented or screwed to the abutment.